microsoft/azuredevopslabs/labs/tfs/releasemanagement/readme.md

     acquiring and using this virtual machine, please see [this blog post](http://aka.ms/ALMVM).

-**Exercise 1 of the “Introduction to Team Foundation Build” lab is a
+Exercise 1 of the “Introduction to Team Foundation Build” lab is a
-    prerequisite for this lab**.
+    prerequisite for this lab.

-### About the Fabrikam Fiber Scenario

-This set of hands-on-labs uses a fictional company, Fabrikam Fiber,
-    as a backdrop to the scenarios you are learning about.
-Fabrikam Fiber provides cable television and related services to the United States.
-They are growing rapidly and have embraced Windows Azure to scale their customer-facing web site directly to end-users to allow them to self-service tickets and track technicians.
-They also use an on-premises ASP.NET MVC application for their customer service representatives to administer customer orders.

-In this set of hands-on labs, you will take part in a number of
-    scenarios that involve the development and testing team at Fabrikam Fiber.
-The team, which consists of 8-10 people, has decided to use Visual Studio application lifecycle management tools to manage their source code, run their builds, test their web sites, and plan and track the project.

-Estimated time to complete this lab: **60 minutes**

  **Exercise 1: Continuous Release Management**